felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 for the better.
 I cannot even begin to express the sheer magnitude that the ability to read non-fiction books had on my life.
 I do not feel crippling anxiety when I step into the office every morning.
 I do not feel afraid to give my opinion on important topics.
+I do not feel afraid when I disagree with people I love.
 In fact, now more than ever, when I speak to friends and colleagues, I feel valued and genuinely interesting.